 FERPA gives certain rights to parents regarding their children's educational records at the primary and secondary level.
 These rights transfer to the student upon reaching 18 years of age or attending any school beyond the secondary level.

-A student may grant release of his or her student education records to designated individuals by completing a Student Release Of Education Records form and returning it to the Office of the Registrar.
+A student may grant release of his or her student education records to designated individuals by contacting the University Registrar.
 An individual granted access to student educational records by the student may be permitted access to the specified educational record information but may not act on the student's behalf except in emergency situations.